We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 - At a Paypoint – you can pay by cash, credit or debit card at any Paypoint.
 You will need your bill to complete this transaction as the Paypoint will need to scan the barcode to allocate the payment to your account with Ram Energy.

-Remember, if you’re a credit customer and register for an online account you’ll get an annual discount if you manage your account online and go paperless.
+Remember, if you are a credit customer and register for an online account you will get an annual discount if you manage your account online and go paperless.

 How do Direct Debits work?